Undergraduate Program Description

 - the capacity to understand sound financial and accounting principles

-- develop the ability to utilize and explain core economic, management, financial and accounting concepts
+- utilize and explain core economic, management, financial and accounting concepts

 - apply economic theories and concepts to contemporary social issues, as well as the formulation of policy

 - recognize the role of ethical values in economic decisions